NicholasCloud4/Version-Control-and-Introduction-to-Software-Development-Assignment/README.md

 <p>CRN: CEN 3024C </p>
 <br>

-<p>This is a Java Project that I have created which is a game of Rock, Paper, Scissors!
+<p>This is a Java Project that I have created from a challenge on UDEMY which is a game of Rock, Paper, Scissors!
 When the user runs the program it will ask them to type yes in the cmd line of their IDE.
 It will then ask the user to type either Rock, Paper, or Scissors.
 When they enter their choice the computer will then display their choice and it will result in a Win, Draw, or Lose.
 I have